EBISPOT/semantic_dev_tech_test/README.md

 ### Exercise 3:

-**Write a couple of paragraphs on how you might extend the OWL modelling and content to build a knowledge base of individual wines that would be useful to consumers trying to decide what wine to buy.
+**Write a couple of paragraphs on how you might extend the OWL modeling and content to build a knowledge base of individual wines that would be useful to consumers trying to decide what wine to buy.**

+Include general description in the class wine

-Include the 5 caractheristics of a wine: The Sweetness, The Acidity, Tannin Levels, Fruity Flavor, Light or Full-Bodied
+Include the 5 characteristics of wine: The Sweetness, Acidity, Tannin Levels, Fruity Flavor, Light or Full-Bodied

 Include other types of wine: Dessert Wine and Sparkling Wine

+Include other types of varietal

-Include dishes that goes with specific types of wine
+Include dishes that go with specific types of wine